 You can learn more about Sling TV in our Sling TV review.

-DIRECTV NOW has been established in the streaming world for a while.
-Despite the name, this is a separate service from DIRECTV.
-That means you won’t require a cable box or satellite dish to use the service.
+AT&T TV NOW has been established in the streaming world for a while.
+You won’t require a cable box or satellite dish to use the service.
 It’s strictly streaming, so you’ll be all set to enjoy your service with computers, mobile devices, Apple TV, and other devices.
 Multiple packages are available and FS2 is available in some of them.
-Plans start with 40+ channels for $50.
+Plans start with 40+ channels for $65.
 HBO is included in this package.
 You’ll also have an on-demand library and you’ll be able to use TV Everywhere apps including FOX Sports Go.

 - Start with 40+ channels